rokmohar/alexa-assistant/readme.md

 Implementation of the Google Assistant API for Alexa

-# Beta 2
+# Beta 3

 # THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS YOU HAVE BEEN ASKED TO AS IT IS WORK IN PROGRESS!

-This BETA 2 version contains the following changes: -
+This BETA 3 version contains the following changes: -

-1. Automatic set-up of S3 bucket and upload of chime mp3
-2. changed response and chime mp3 file names to use random string from bucket name
-3. Applied a 50% increase in gain on responses
-4. Simplified installation process
+1. Moved over to using PCM rather than MP3 response from API as quality is better.
+Also encoding mp3 as joint stereo for better quality too
+2. Removed chime sound to simplify S3 setup
+3. Removed some redundant commenting
+4. Ensure that End Session handler closes the Assistant conversation
+5. Clarification of AWS charges

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!